sksamuel/scrimage/README.md

 Scrimage is a consistent, idiomatic, and immutable JVM library for manipulating and processing of images.
-The aim of the this library is to provide a quick and easy way to do the kinds of image operations that are most common, such as scaling, rotating, converting between formats and applying filters.
+The aim of the this library is to provide a quick and easy way to do the kinds of image operations that are most common, such as scaling to fit a size or bounds, rotating, converting between formats and applying filters.
 It is not intended to provide functionality that might be required by a more "serious" image processing application - such as face recognition or movement tracking.

 A typical use case for this library would be creating thumbnails of images uploaded by users in a web app, or resizing a